Masetty1410/Engage-with-Video/README.md

 a)I made the chat box where 2 people can chat on videocall .<br/>
 b)And then included Rise Hand option i.e whenver the user raises his/her hand it get notified in th chat box.<br/>
+c)Lastly made few UI changes and then deployed in heroku.